If you’re reading this, it’s probably because you’re considering using SARMs or, at the very least, you’re interested in learning more about them.

 It was originally developed as a potential treatment for Osteoarthritis.

-In mice, it was demonstrated to have the same basic properties as later, more advanced SARMs:
+In mice, it has demonstrated the same basic properties as the more advanced SARMs:

 - Increased bone density

 - Minimal impact on sex organs